Bill Kelly (quarterback)

-William C. "Wild Bill" Kelly (June 24, 1905 – November 14, 1931) was a professional American football player.
-He was born in Denver, Colorado, but grew up in Missoula, Montana.
+William C. "Wild Bill" Kelly (June 24, 1905 – November 14, 1931) was an American football player who played collegiately at the University of Montana and for several teams in the National Football League (NFL).
+A star in four sports during his high school days, Kelly was regarded as one of the greatest Montana athletes of the 1920s and among the best passers in the NFL during the late 1920s.

-High school career
+He was posthumously inducted into the College Football Hall of Fame in 1969.

+Biography

+Early years

+Bill Kelly was born in Denver, Colorado, on June 24, 1905, the son of James and Annie Kelly.
+His father had been a farmer in South Dakota before moving to Denver to enter the wholesale liquor business.
+Unfortunately, James Kelly died of pneumonia at the age of 38 and in 1909 the four-year old's mother moved with her son to Butte, Montana, where she married a Northern Pacific Railroad employee named Otis Johnson Price.
+The family soon moved to Missoula, located in the western part of the state, which became the town in which Kelly grew up.

+A gifted athlete, Kelly was a star in four sports during his younger years — football, baseball, basketball, and track.

+It was on the gridiron where he made his greatest mark.
 Kelly's legend started when he led Missoula High School to the school's first state championship in 1921.

 The win made Kelly a local hero, and he was recruited to play for the hometown college, the University of Montana.
+It was rumored that Notre Dame University sought Kelly's services, but the financial support of a local booster — an automobile dealer named H.O.
+Bell, who paid Kelly $75 a month to perform a job for which he "didn't perform much work" — was successful in keeping the gridiron star at home.

 College career

-It didn't take long for him to make his mark at the college level—as a sophomore, he ran 9 times for scores of longer than 40 yards.
+It didn't take long for him to make his mark at the college level — as a sophomore, he ran 9 times for scores of longer than 40 yards.
 He played quarterback, but he was most noted for his skills as an open-field runner.
-He also performed as a kick returner and during his final two seasons he ran back 5 kickoffs, including 2 of more than 90 yards.
-Although his skills were legendary, he was not surrounded with enough talent at Montana to deliver a winning season during his college career.
-However, he provided the fans with more than their share of excitement.
-Importantly, Kelly never lost to rival Montana State University, leading the team to huge wins in 1925 and 1926.
-He scored a total of 7 touchdowns in the two games to go along with 4 interceptions.
+Kelly also performed as a kick returner and during his final two seasons he ran back 5 kickoffs for scores, including 2 of more than 90 yards.

+Although his skills were legendary and he provided fans with their share of excitement, Kelly was not surrounded with enough talent at Montana to deliver a winning season during his college career.
+He never lost to rival Montana State College, however, leading the team to big wins in 1925 and 1926, games in which scored 7 touchdowns and made 4 interceptions.

 In the 1927 East-West Shrine Game, Kelly threw the only touchdown pass of the day, which provided the margin of victory in a 7–3 win by West.